KomodoPlatform/NotaryNodes/season4/candidates/strob/README.md

 I would also like to continue promoting the `Komodo ecosystem` by doing other videos or 3D illustrations to promote the Komodo ecosystem like the ones I did for Pirate $ARRR at a small fraction of the cost.

+Like for season 4, my strob_NA re-elected node will continue to pledge 7% of its profits to CHIPS for season 5.

 <br>

 ## STROB HARDWARE